Community Investment Fund Program

 In the early hours of October 9, 2017, the County of Sonoma responded to the Sonoma Complex Fires, which burned 17 square miles and destroyed over 7,000 structures, including 5,143 homes.
 It will take years to recover fully from the devastating fires.
 As a result, the Board of Supervisors approved and updated Community Investment Fund Policy that provides a four-year funding plan to maintain consistent funding for critical services that support the community’s recovery efforts.

 In addition, the Board of Supervisors will track and distribute the 3% Measure L increase to TOT separately.
-The categories for these funds are as follows: Roads Repair and Improvement, Regional Parks, Fire Services, Affordable Housing, Code Enforcement and Operator Compliance, Event Facilities Improvements, and the Tourism Impact Fund.
+The categories for these funds are as follows: Roads Repair and Improvement, Fire Services, Affordable Housing, Code Enforcement and Operator Compliance, Event Facilities Improvements, and the Tourism Impact Fund.

 Download the County of Sonoma Seals (Zip file: 1.21 MB)